Raúl Martín Presa: Tensions with supporters (2019–present)

 Rayo won promotion as champions of the 2017–18 Segunda División, but were instantly relegated.
 In August 2019, death threats were painted on the stadium by fans unhappy with increased membership fees for the upcoming second-tier season.

 Martín Presa has had a strained relationship with the Bukaneros, the left-wing ultra group of Rayo supporters.
 He initially paid for their away travel, but withdrew the offer, and has repeatedly faced calls from them for his resignation.
 In May 2020, his side refused to train for the resumption of professional football after the COVID-19 shutdown, due to breakdown in relationship with him for reasons including pay cuts.

 In 2022, Martín Presa defended the hiring of Carlos Santiso as Rayo Vallecano Femenino manager after the coach had made telephone calls encouraging gang rape; Martín Presa said "We sign professionals, not people here".
 In April 2021, Martín Presa invited Vox leader Santiago Abascal and the party's Community of Madrid leader Rocío Monasterio to watch Rayo in the executive box at the Campo de Fútbol de Vallecas; the decision was opposed by fans.
 In March 2022, Vox's spokesman in the Assembly of Madrid defended Martín Presa from criticism by the Bukaneros.
 Diario AS columnist Alfredo Relaño described Rayo as a "divided team" that year for the tension between president and supporters, despite being in the Copa del Rey semi-finals for the first time in 40 years.

 When negotiating for the transfer of the forward Raúl de Tomás in September 2022, an incident occurred between the player's representatives and Martín Presa.
 The representatives called the police, alleging assault, while Martín Presa made his own complaint of the same offence against the representatives.

 National newspaper El Mundo commented on Rayo's centenary in May 2024 that issues around Martín Presa were overshadowing the celebration.
 Fans were protesting against his plans to move to a new stadium, which he said was due to the current stadium being unsatisfactory and it being cheaper to relocate than to renovate.
-Midfielder Óscar Trejo had resigned as captain the previous October alleging poor treatment of players and other employees, and Martín Presa was also accused by fans of failing to invest in the club's historic women's team, which had endured two consecutive relegations.
+Midfielder Óscar Trejo had resigned as captain the previous October alleging poor treatment of players and other employees, and Martín Presa was also accused by fans of failing to invest in the club's women's team, which had endured two consecutive relegations.
 The club finished 8th in the 2024–25 La Liga and qualified for the UEFA Conference League, the first European qualification for 25 years.